Defer Console

 The lifecycle of an application is rich; the multiple code addition, removal, and related API deployments could leave your Defer application in an unwanted state (ex: mass execution failures due to a regression or outdated functions list).

-To prevent such a situation, we are happy to release 2 key features for the management of your background functions: Paused functions and auto-archiving of outdated functions.
+To prevent such a situation, we are happy to release two key features for the management of your background functions: Paused functions and auto-archiving of outdated functions.

 Pausing a function